Woven Wrap Passes – Anatomy of a Back Carry

 Ziiiiip, baby will be tugged right against you where you want him!

-Video tutorial for how to do a Rucksack Pass (check out how to tighten the top rail at around 0:35):
+How to do a rucksack pass video tutorial with a woven wrap (check out how to tighten the top rail at around 0:35):

-You can use Rucksack Wrap Passes with arms in or with baby’s arms out.
+You can use a Rucksack Pass with baby’s arms in or with arms out.
 In this case the top rail of the wrap will come up to both of baby’s or toddler’s armpits and if snug will still be very secure.
 You can see this in the video above.

 Traditional Sling Pass for Woven Wrap Back Carries